opensearch-project/sql-odbc/Trifork.readme.md

 1. Copy and paste the `libcurl.dll` file in the folder `build\odbc\bin\Release` created in the build phase.
 2. The packaging phase is made by a command from the root folder project: `msbuild .\build\odbc\cmake\PACKAGE.vcxproj -p:Configuration=Release`, at the end should produce a file in this location `build\odbc\cmake\OpenSearch SQL ODBC Driver <OS architecture>-bit-<version>-<OS type>.msi`

-## Customizing, developing and re-build, re-packaging without local development environment with docker and Dockerfile
+## Customizing, developing and re-build, re-packaging without local development environment with docker: Windows
-This option allows you to re-build and re-package the modified driver code without install any of the previous tools or take multiple actions, but will take some 2-3 hours to build the image.
-Also the image saved as Windows native will be around 22GB big.
-Of course, with a saved image and using caching the deployment time will be drastically shorten less than 5 min for building and packaging.
+This option allows you to re-build and re-package the modified driver code without installing any of the previous tools or taking multiple actions, but will take some 2-3 hours to build the image.
+Also, the image saved as Windows native will be around 22GB big.
+Of course, with a saved image and using caching the deployment time will be drastically shortened to less than 5 min for building and packaging.
 1. The build command `docker build --pull --rm -f "DockerfileWin" -t cheetahodbcwin:latest "." --build-arg ARCH=[32 | 64]` of the Dockerfile `DockerfileWin` will create the image named `cheetahodbcwin:latest` using the architecture of the host inserting `32` or `64` in the `ARCH` argument.
 The image is build to preserve the staticity of the dev environment, but with modifying the code of `src` or other side files will invalidate the cache and so a new build and packaging of it is triggered.
 The image will save the `.msi` file in `c:\odbcdriver\build\odbc\cmake\` folder.
-2. After successfully build an image, the command `docker run -v <destination_localhost_path>:<source_path> cheetahodbcwin:latest` will move theb saved output `.msi` file in `<source_path> = c:\output` and then will be available at `<destination_localhost_path>` as the preferred local folder path.
+2. After successfully build an image, the command `docker run -v <destination_localhost_path>:<source_path> cheetahodbcwin:latest` will move the saved output `.msi` file in `<source_path> = c:\output` and then will be available at `<destination_localhost_path>` as the preferred local folder path.
-3. Follow the instruction from the Readme file in [PowerBi](bi-connectors/PowerBIConnector/README.md), *.mez file required can be copied from the same folder or from the link descripted.
+3. Follow the instruction from the Readme file in [PowerBi](bi-connectors/PowerBIConnector/README.md), *.mez file required can be copied from the same folder or from the link described.

 > [!IMPORTANT]
 > Even though the image after a successful building will be around 22GB, it requires at least 35-40 GB in order to accomplish intermediate passage (especially installing modules with `vcpkg`).
-The error shown from the lack of memory space can be generalistic and not really pointed.
+The error shown by the lack of memory space can be generalistic and not really pointed.

 > [!IMPORTANT]
-> The image is Windows based.
+> The image is Windows-based.
 Check for eventual settings based on this case and your tools (for example, Docker Desktop require to specify the `desktop-windows` builder in `settings`).

 ## The high level structure and relationships
 In order to customize the driver two areas has to be taken in consideration.
 To have a quick reference, some indication about the UI of the driver is managed or declaring resources mainly from a Microsoft Visual C++ file `opensearch_odbc.rc`, and C programming such as `dlg_specific.h`, `dlg_wingui.c`, `setup.c`, `resource.h`.
 Instead the backend authentication is managed from C++ files such as `opensearch_communication.cpp`.